Jonesywolf/You-Verify/README.md

 ## How it works:

 * Use python dot env to parse the user's credentials
-* Use selenium and a headless Firefox Driver to crawl the webpage and fill out the form
+* Use selenium and a headless Firefox or Chrome Driver to crawl the webpage and fill out the form
 * Screenshot the completion badge and email it to the user using yagmail
 * Use a service like crontab or windows task scheduler to run the code every day